GriceTurrble/galenrice.com/README.md

 *If it ain't broke, it's legacy.*

+## ⚠️ Archived

+No longer maintaining the site.
+May rebuild something some day, but for now I've lost interest.

+## Description

 A development-focused blog by Galen Rice, software engineer in NJ, USA, who may or may not know what [he/him] is talking about.

 Site is built with GitHub Pages using the [Chirpy] Jekyll theme (if you like it, go check it out and say thanks!).